 This roasted salmon with avocado dill sauce is a monthly staple at our house.
 Roasting fish alongside other veggies on a sheet pan requires minimal effort and thanks to parchment paper, is super easy to clean up!

 Hello, my friends!
 I hope you are enjoying springtime.
 We are off to a running start here with sports and activities every. day. of. the. week.
 Fortunately, my almost-daily-morning meditation habit helps keep me calm from the start and reminds me to take one (mindful) step at a time.
-(Well, at least most of the time it helps!)
+(Read more about morning routines here.)

 A Quick Weeknight Dinner